phalcon-orphanage/docs/es/reference/db.rst

     }

-    //Create a EventsManager
+    // Create a EventsManager
     $eventsManager = new Phalcon\Events\Manager();

-    //Create a listener
+    // Create a listener
     $dbProfiler = new DbProfiler();

-    //Attach the listener listening for all database events
+    // Attach the listener listening for all database events
     $eventsManager->attach('db', $dbProfiler);